browsermt/students/train-student/README.md

 2. Optional, but desireable.
 Finetune by emulating 8bit GEMM during training.
 Student models are more difficult to quantize, so you should [finetune](https://github.com/browsermt/students/tree/master/train-student/finetune) them to reduce the BLEU hit.

 You have two choices for intgemm implementation.
-You can use the [Bergamot branch](https://github.com/browsermt/marian-dev/) of marian, which provides faster decoding, as described in 3.A, or the [marian-dev master](https://github.com/marian-nmt/marian-dev) version of intgemm, which is slower.
+You can use the [Bergamot branch](https://github.com/browsermt/marian-dev/) of marian, which provides faster decoding, as described in 3.A, or the [marian-dev master](https://github.com/marian-nmt/marian-dev) version of intgemm, which slower and described in 3.B.

 3.A.1 Decode a sample test set in order to get typical quantization values.
 The relevant switch here is `--dump-quantmult`.
 A typical marian command would look like this:
 ```bash